ZewdieMc/leaderboard/README.md

 ### Key Features <a name="key-features"></a>

-- Set up a simple wabpack boiletplate for other projects.
+- Set up a simple wabpack boiletplate for the leaderboard project.
   - HtmlWebpackPlugin
   - Webpack server
   - Loaders